DeMemeTree/erc721C/README.md

 ## Usage

-When you are feeling suspesion of a rug call unrugMePlz
+When you are feeling suspicion of a rug call unrugMePlz

 ```solidity
     function unrugMePlz(uint[] calldata tokenIds) external nonReentrant {